The Dead (poem): IV: The Dead

 A width, a shining peace, under the night.

 Usage

 The first three lines of the third poem appear engraved on the Memorial arch located at the entrance to the Royal Military College of Canada which commemorated the fallen ex-cadets from World War I onwards.
 The first eight lines of the third poem appear on Royal Naval Division War Memorial.
+Lines 4-8 of the third poem appear on the Cenotaph in Wellington, New Zealand.